RainyDayHiker/splitflap/3d/my_final_stl/README.md

 Major changes from original design:
 - Spool: modeled so that it can be printed without support and assembled without glue
-- Most hardware changed to M3 nuts and screws (all except motor mounting)
+- Most hardware changed to M3 nuts and bolts (all except motor mounting)
 - All nuts are "captured" and not loose
 - Frame pieces now have wire channels to ensure wires are kept out of the way of the flaps
 - Frame extended to provide mounting for panels to enclose the entire display